 Durability and Materials

-Most pads come with a durable outer layer of fabric, often a 600D or 1000D (high denier, higher numbers for higher weight means it is more durable) nylon, or sometimes cordura “ballistic” fabric used for military purposes.
+Most pads come with a durable outer layer of fabric, often a 600D or 1000D (high denier, higher numbers for higher weight means it is more durable) nylon, or sometimes cordura "ballistic" fabric used for military purposes.
 Good fabric and good stitching will keep your pad from tearing or wearing out.
-Look out for pads with reinforced corners and edges, or rubber bottoms to stick to rock and repeal water.
+Look out for pads like the Evolv Maverick that have reinforced corners and edges, or rubber bottoms to stick to rock and repel water.

 You might also want to move rocks or cover up sharp roots under a pad's landing to save some wear and tear.
 Pads get dragged around a lot and a fall accompanied by a "pop" of a rock going through the fabric of a new pad is common.